KarinOldbring/vegan-a-eat/README.md

 ## **Testing**

 Testing was done manually throughout the development process.
-The full rundown of the testing can be found in a separate testing file.
+The full rundown of the testing can be found in a separate [testing.md file](testing.md).

 [Back to content](#contents)